sam1362/event-explorer/README.md

   * Verifies the component behaves gracefully when props are missing or invalid (e.g., no image or empty title).

 ---
+* **Future improvements (with more time):**
+  * Add more event categories beyond entertainment.
+  * Add more filters (by category, date, price, etc.).
+  * Debounce for search.
+  * Apply Pagination or Infinite Scroll.
+  * Add search by date and keyword.
+  * Write more unit tests for both frontend and backend.

 ## 👩‍💻 Author